facebook/TestSlide/docs/strict_mock/index.rst

   In [3]: mock.whatever
   (...)
-  UndefinedBehavior: <StrictMock 0x7FED1C724C18>:
-    Attribute 'whatever' has no behavior defined.
+  UndefinedAttribute: 'whatever' is not defined.
-    You can define behavior by assigning a value to it.
+  <StrictMock 0x7FED1C724C18> must have a value defined for this attribute if it is going to be accessed.

   In [4]: mock.whatever = 'something'